 - A wireless charging station.

-- An adapter supplying power to the charging station.
+- An adapter that supplies power to the charging station.

 Whether you are using normal wireless charging, fast wireless charging, or fast wireless charging 2.0, is determined by the lowerest one among the 3 components.